ringcentral/ringcentral-api-docs/docs/voice/call-log/recordings.md

 If you would like, you can use HTML5 supported browsers and the `<audio>` tag in a web page, and set the `src` property of the `<audio>` tag to the `recordings[item].contentUri` value (make sure to include the access_token query parameter with a valid access_token), and play back the recording in the browser.

+## Creating a single recording for all legs of a call

+In complex telephony scenarios, especially those involving call transfers, a single conversation can often be comprised of multiple distinct call legs.
+Each leg might generate its own separate recording, leading to a fragmented view of the overall interaction.
+This chapter outlines a robust solution for developers to reconstruct these disparate recordings into a single, cohesive audio file, providing a complete end-to-end capture of the entire conversation.

+To achieve a seamless, end-to-end call recording, follow these steps, leveraging RingCentral's API:

+### Subscribe to telephony session events

+The first critical step is to be notified when a call session concludes.
+This ensures that all recordings pertaining to a specific call are finalized and available for retrieval.

+Use the following event filter:
+* `/restapi/v1.0/account/~/extension/~/telephony/sessions`

+The resulting webhook notification will provide you with real-time updates when a telephony session transitions to a completed state.
+The notification payload will contain essential information, including the `telephonySessionId`, which is crucial for the subsequent steps.

+### Fetch all call recordings for the session

+Once you have the `telephonySessionId`, you can query the RingCentral Call Log API to retrieve all associated recordings via the following [read company call log endpoint](https://developers.ringcentral.com/api-reference/Call-Log/readCompanyCallLog).
+Be sure to use the `recordingType=All` query parameter to filter out all calls that lack a recording.

+### Filter and sort recordings by telephony session ID

+After receiving the results from the read company call log API, you'll need to process the data to isolate and order the relevant recordings.
+Iterate through the returned call log entries.
+For each entry, check if its telephonySessionId matches the one obtained in the step above.
+Discard any entries that do not match.

+Once filtered, sort the remaining call log entries chronologically.
+Each call log entry will typically include timestamps (e.g., startTime) that can be used for accurate sequencing.
+This step is vital to ensure that the appended recordings play back in the correct order of the conversation.

+### Append recordings to create a single cohesive file

+The final step involves programmatically combining the individual recording segments into a single audio file.
+For each sorted call log entry, retrieve the associated recording file (you'll typically find a contentUri or similar URL within the call log entry that points to the recording).
+Download each recording segment and then append them sequentially.